itsriodejaneiro/itsrio-site/plugins/facebook-conversion-pixel/readme.txt

 [>> Learn more about Pixel Cat Premium here <<](https://fatcatapps.com/pixelcat/premium/)

-= Why use Facebook Pixel - Pixel Cat? =
+= Why use Pixel Cat - Conversion Pixel Manager? =

 There are multiple ways to add a Facebook Pixel to your WordPress site.